Metal Detecting Shows & Movies You Can Stream

 Sahara (2005)

-Adventure film built around a historical mystery and a treasure chase across harsh terrain.
+A thrilling adventure film built around a deep historical mystery and a high-stakes treasure chase across harsh desert terrain.
+It perfectly mirrors the obsessive research and exploration mindset shared by serious relic hunters.

 The Goonies (1985)